 “The camera is just a tool!”

-How do you call them out on it?
-Ask the magic question:
+Call them out on that.
+How?
+Just ask the magic question:

 “What kind of camera do you use?”